Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 Operations: A Digital Factory That Never Sleeps

 Meanwhile, inside the walls, monitoring systems track every environmental variable, from humidity to airflow.
 Whenever anything deviates from optimal ranges, alerts are triggered instantly.
-To respond quickly, many operations teams use advanced analytics and real-time dashboards to make decisions quickly and proactively.
+To respond quickly, many operations teams use advanced analytics and real-time dashboards to make decisions proactively.

 The Business Behind the Cloud

-For tech giants in particular, like Amazon, Google, and Microsoft, owning data centers is about control.
+For tech giants like Amazon, Google, and Microsoft, owning data centers is about control.
 It ensures performance, secures data, and allows them to innovate faster.
 As a result, these hyperscale companies invest billions annually in expanding their networks across continents.

 Here is a breakdown of some key players in the data center business: